Father’s Rights in A Divorce

 When a couple has children, this is the question on everyone’s mind.
 Who gets custody of the kids?

 In New Jersey, the standards for that decision are based on the “best interests of the child,” and the child custody decisions must be gender-neutral.
 That means that both parents (regardless of sex) have to be given equal consideration, and the only concern of the judge is what is actually best for your children.
+If you’re navigating child custody issues and need legal guidance, consulting with an experienced child support lawyer can provide valuable assistance in ensuring the best outcome for your family.

 Under New Jersey Statute 9:2-4(c) there are several factors judges must consider when deciding what’s in the best interests of the children.
 They include: